 90 ml TE buffer

-Tips: in case of bacteria such as Tuberculosis, only heating can break the cell membrane of the bacteria.
+Pro-tips: in the case of bacteria such as Tuberculosis, only heating can break the cell membrane of the bacteria.
 Heat the sample, centrifuge it, collect the pellets and directly use it in the PCR.

 Preparation of lysis buffer for plasmid DNA extraction: